 Several parameters can be monitored in a hospital kitchen to ensure its proper functioning:

-- Hood Temperature: Whether by duct temperature or the preparation surface through infrared, the system detects temperatures outside considerable limits.
+- Hood Temperature: Whether through duct or cooking surface temperature via infrared, the system detects temperatures outside acceptable limits

-- Equipment condition: Fryers, ovens, or any other equipment that has an on/off switch can serve as the basis for risk assessment.
+- Equipment condition: Fryers, ovens, or any other equipment with an on/off switch can serve as a basis for risk assessment.

-- Level of grease buildup in ducts: A very important factor that can indicate the need for cleaning, eliminating one of the main fuels and intensifiers of fires in kitchens.
+- Level of grease buildup in ducts: A very important factor that can indicate the need for cleaning, eliminating one of the main fuels and intensifiers of kitchen fires.

 Monitoring of Electrical Panels and Circuits

-By continuously monitoring busbar temperatures at strategic points, it is possible to safely assess the network's usage limits even under adverse conditions such as summer days and electrical system overload.
-Bridgemeter identifies busbar temperature trends and can indicate the need to relocate equipment before this overheating causes a short circuit.
-Constant overheating may indicate poor connections or the need to resize the panel.
+Through continuous monitoring of busbar temperature at strategic points, it is possible to safely assess the network's usage limits, even under adverse conditions such as hot summer days and electrical system overload.
+The Bridgemeter identifies busbar temperature trends and can indicate the need to relocate equipment before overheating causes a short circuit.
+Constant overheating may indicate poor connections or the need to resize the electrical panel.

-The system monitors sprinkler operation, checking water pressure and line tightness, as well as assessing the status of water pumps and identifying leaks—all essential for maintaining the required system pressure.
-This data is crucial for keeping the firefighting system ready for immediate use.
+The system monitors the operation of the sprinklers, checking water pressure and line tightness, as well as evaluating the status of the water pumps and identifying leaks, all essential for maintaining the necessary pressure in the system.
+This data is crucial for keeping the fire suppression system ready for immediate use.

-Additionally, Bridgemeter monitors the levels of water tanks used for firefighting, ensuring there is sufficient volume for an effective response.
-Automatic alerts inform the technical team of any deviations, enabling quick and efficient corrective action.
+Furthermore, Bridgemeter monitors the levels of water reservoirs used for firefighting, ensuring sufficient volume for an effective response.
+Automatic alerts inform the technical team of any deviations, allowing for quick and efficient corrective actions.

-This integrated monitoring significantly increases safety by ensuring that all elements of the firefighting system are functioning properly when needed most.
+This integrated monitoring significantly increases safety, ensuring that all elements of the fire suppression system function correctly when most needed.

 Generator Monitoring

-Above-Net 's Bridgemeter generator operation through comprehensive monitoring that includes not only part condition, but also fuel, battery, and oil quality levels.
+The Above-Net ensures the efficient operation of generators through comprehensive monitoring that includes not only the condition of parts, but also fuel levels, battery and oil quality.

 Conclusion

-Integrating Bridgemeter into a hospital's infrastructure not only enhances fire safety, but also significantly improves operational efficiency and substantially reduces costs.
+Integrating Bridgemeter into a hospital's infrastructure represents not only a reinforcement of fire safety, but also a significant improvement in operational efficiency and a substantial reduction in costs.

-Above-Net 's IIoT solution redefines hospital environment monitoring, providing a layer of predictive intelligence safely and effectively.
+Above-Net 's IIoT solution redefines hospital environment monitoring, providing a layer of predictive intelligence with security and efficiency.

-This approach not only preserves lives, but also safeguards valuable hospital resources, ensuring the continued delivery of essential health services to the community.
+This approach not only saves lives but also safeguards valuable hospital resources, ensuring the continued provision of essential health services to the community.

-By implementing Bridgemeter, hospitals not only mitigate risks but also strengthen their ability to respond quickly to emergencies, thereby promoting a safer and more resilient environment for patients, staff, and visitors.
+By implementing Bridgemeter, hospitals not only mitigate risks but also strengthen their ability to respond quickly to emergencies, thus promoting a safer and more resilient environment for patients, staff, and visitors.

 Catalog

-Want to know more about how to carry out Intelligent Management of Hospital Infrastructure?
+Want to learn more about how to implement Intelligent Hospital Infrastructure Management?

-Download our brochure to explore how IoT monitoring of hospital infrastructure improves patient care.
-Discover smart preventive monitoring solutions with Bridgemeter.
+Download our catalog to explore how IoT monitoring of hospital infrastructure improves patient care.
+Discover smart preventative monitoring solutions with Bridgemeter.